DA0-DA0/docs/docs/introduction/what-is-dao.md

 vote, assuming no one trades their tokens.

 :::tip Tokens are programmable.

-You can prevent transfer, vest tokens over time, and more.
+You can prevent transfer, vest (i.e. slowly unlock) tokens over time, and more.

 :::

 ## Non-token based DAOs

-Not all DAOs need a token.
-DAOs may also use fixed voting weights to determine voting power.
+Most DAOs do not need a token.
+Those DAOs may use fixed voting weights to determine voting power.
 For example, the DAO DAO [Development Fund](https://daodao.zone/dao/juno130z8079e3dvalal8lw7yu37l99umm0ytzehes00830xl546uu7aqz5akcp) assigns fixed weights to members.
+These types of DAOs are often referred to a "multisigs".

 Tokens can be useful when you want very fluid governance with many members.
-For smaller groups, or committees of experts not having a token can simplify governance.
+They also introduce complexity because if your governance token becomes liquid your DAO will loose control of what members it has.
+Non-token based DAOs add and remove members via vote so they don't have this problem.

+Additionally, launching a token with a DAO may invite speculators who will "invest" in your DAO.
+This may bring expectations and scrutiny as others could expect your team to spend time increasing the value of your governance token.
+For some DAOs, this is desirable, but many DAOs may want to focus on building out their product and revenue streams.

+The current state of DAOs and the blockchain ecosystem is very token governance heavy.
+We enchorage you to think deeply about if that is the system that actually works best for you when creating a DAO for your community.
+In many cases, a member based DAO may be a better option.
+You can always migrate to a token based DAO later.